SimonDar/Fikse-Kodeprosjekt/README.md

          This function monitors changes in the database and sends out a confirmation email when the status of an order is changed to `finish`.

 3. **src**:
-   - The `src` directory is where I keep my main application source code.
-This includes all the React components, TypeScript files, and any other JavaScript or CSS/SCSS files necessary for the application.
-Essentially, this directory is the core of my project, containing the logic, views, and assets that make up the frontend of my app.
+   - The `src` directory is where I keep the main application source code.
+This includes all the React components and TypeScript files in use for the end user application.
+Essentially, this directory is the core of my project, containing the logic, and views.

 ## src structure